drwahl/bash-profile/README.md

 Use external scripts/methods/aliases in bashrc:

-To make use of external scripts/methods/aliases in any of the bashrc scripts, please include them in the <git_repo>/bash/ folder, which will be stored as ~/.bash when setup with setup.sh.
+To make use of external scripts/methods/aliases in any of the bashrc scripts, please include them in the "bash" folder in this repo, which will be stored as ~/.bash when setup with setup.sh.

 Colors reference
 ================